 His most significant accomplishment of 1974 was qualifying for the 22nd Nihon Kiin Championship by defeating Sometani Kazuo, Kato Masao, Ishida Yoshio and Rin Kaiho.
 His win against Ishida was something strange, as it came a week after Ishida held both Meijin and Honinbo titles.
 He didn't make it past the second game in the 18th Prime Minister Cup, which again went to Kobayashi.
 He then matched Kobayashi by defeating him in the 6th Shin-Ei.
 That year he was awarded a Special Merit Prize by Kido magazine after his most impressive record thus far -- 33-wins and 9-loses.

 In 1975, Kido magazine rated him as the number one, young player.
 His game was powerful and his endgame strong, but the evaluation of his true strength would have to wait.
 He barely lost out in the final of the 22nd Nihon Ki-In Championship after making a critical mistake against Sakata Eio.
 This loss fueled his determination to win the 12th Asahi Pro Best Ten with an undefeated record against a field of all 9-dans.
 The victory made him the youngest title holder ever in Japan and skyrocketed his popularity.
 He made it to the third round of the 1st Tengen league before losing to Ohira Shuzo.
-While the rest of his tournament year was quite, these later months proved turbulent for him.
-No sooner was he promoted to 7d in late October that his teacher, Kitani, passed way in December.
+While the rest of his tournament year was quiet, these later months proved turbulent for him.
+No sooner was he promoted to 7d in late October that his teacher, Kitani, passed away in December.
 His record that year was 39 wins, 16 losses and 1 draw (a triple ko against Kata Masao).